Cashless payments: How OpenAir Cinema managed to go cash free

 Westpac is a key partner of Westpac OpenAir Cinema.
 The advice within this article is general in nature and may not be appropriate for you.
 We recommend you seek professional financial advice before proceeding.

 Applications for merchant terminals are subject to approval.
-Terms and conditions [hyperlink to t&cs], fees and charges apply.
+Terms and Conditions, apply.